darraghmurphy1/PP3/README.md

 On my first visit to the game I want to

--be entertained by the game
+- be entertained by the game
--see rules clearly displayed at the beginning
+- see rules clearly displayed at the beginning
--beat the game
+- beat the game
--be visually stimulated by the game
+- be visually stimulated by the game
--be able to use the game without any errors
+- be able to use the game without any errors

 On my second visit I would like to defeat the game if I was unsuccessful the first time.